golang-design/research/content/posts/cgo-handle.md

 ```

 We have to guarantee from its inside that when the function returns,
-the information should be available to be accessed.
+the information should be available to be accessed by other applications.

 Back then, our first idea to deal with the problem was to pass a channel from Go to C, then send a value through the channel from C to Go.
-After a quick research, we realized that it is impossible because channels cannot be passed as a value between C and Go, even there is a way to pass the entire channel value to the C, there will be no method for sending values through the channel on the C side.
+After a quick research, we realized that it is impossible because channels cannot be passed as a value between C and Go due to the [rules of passing pointers in Cgo](https://pkg.go.dev/cmd/cgo#hdr-Passing_pointers) (see a previous [proposal document](https://golang.org/design/12416-cgo-pointers)).
+Even there is a way to pass the entire channel value to the C, there will be no facility to send values through that channel on the C side because C does not have the language support of the `<-` operator.

 The next idea was to pass a function callback, then get it called on the C side.
 The function's execution will use the desired channel to send a notification back to the waiting goroutine.